 #1 public uni in WA for graduate employment

-Curtin has achieved five-star ratings across five categories in the 2020 Good Universities Guide, including overall experience, starting salary, teaching quality, learner engagement and learning resources.
+Curtin has achieved five-star ratings across six categories in the 2021 Good Universities Guide, including teaching quality, starting salary, skill development, learning resources, learner engagement and overall experience.

 Connecting graduates for life

 Curtin is proud of its more than 240,000-strong alumni community, connecting graduates across the world.

 Experience Curtin Perth now with a guided tour of the campus.

 In this Feed Your Mind discussion, we discuss how psychophysiological measures such as eye tracking, facial expression and brainwave analysis can help marketers collect more reliable and valid data.